rcrowther/need/README.rst

 Paths
 +++++
-The meta can accept a 'whoosh_index' parameter which is an override of other computation.
-The index will be at 'settings.WHOOSH + whoosh_index'  (for the above, 'wooshdb/firework')
+The meta can accept a 'need_index' parameter which is an override of other computation.
+The index will be at 'settings.WHOOSH + need_index'  (for the above, 'wooshdb/firework')

 The meta can be given an 'app_label' parameter.
 The index will be stored in 'settings.WHOOSH + app_label _ class_name' (for the above with app_label = 'dragon', 'wooshdb/dragon_fireworkwhoosh').